Kim Wilde: RAK years

-The MCA years
+MCA years

 Wilde's first album for MCA Teases & Dares (1984) was again overlooked in her home country, but fared better in Germany, France and Scandinavia as well as scoring another German Top 10 single with "The Second Time" (which was Top 30 in the UK).
 The video for this song appeared in an episode of the 1980s TV hit Knight Rider in 1985.
-The second single, "The Touch", was not a commercial success, but the third single, the rockabilly "Rage to Love", made the UK top 20 in 1985.
+The second single, "The Touch", was not a commercial success, but the third single, the rockabilly "Rage to Love" (the video for which features a cameo appearance by Justin Hayward, guitarist and frontman of the Moody Blues) made the UK top 20 in 1985.
 On Teases & Dares, Wilde made her first songwriting contributions, penning two songs.
 Meanwhile, she had embarked on three European concert tours (1983, 1985 and 1986).

 On her fifth studio album, 1986's Another Step, Wilde wrote or co-wrote most of the songs.
 The album's lead single "Schoolgirl" flopped in Europe and Australia, but Wilde's fortunes improved in spectacular fashion with the album's second single, a Hi-NRG remake of the Supremes classic "You Keep Me Hangin' On".
 After topping the charts in Australia and Canada and peaking at No. 2 in the UK, it became a US No. 1 single in 1987.
 With that hit, she became the fifth UK female solo artist ever to top the US Hot 100, following Petula Clark, Lulu, Sheena Easton, and Bonnie Tyler.
 Her popularity, especially in her native UK, was revitalised and she scored further Top 10 hits in 1987 with "Another Step (Closer to You)" (recorded with Junior) and "Rockin' Around the Christmas Tree" (a Comic Relief charity single, recorded with comedian Mel Smith).